miguelarbesu/miguelarbesu/content/home/experience.md

         Thesis: *A novel regulatory unit in the N-terminal region of c-src*.

         Tasks:
-        - Protein expression and purification
+        - Protein expression and purification.
-        - Solution Nuclear Magnetic Resonance data acquisition
+        - Solution Nuclear Magnetic Resonance data acquisition.
-        - Data analysis
+        - Data analysis.

 design: